refloor/starter-hugo-academic/content/home/tags.md

 headless: true

 # Order that this section appears on the page.
-weight: 120
+weight: 25

-title: Popular Topics
+title: Fellowships & Awards
 subtitle: ''

 content: